al1kss/unit3_project/README.md

 );
 ```
 #### Order Details (orders.sql):
-The 'orders' table records every order made by users.
+The `orders` table records every order made by users.
 Each order includes the user ID, user email, item name, official price, a generated ticket number, and a default status of “Awaiting”.
 This structure allows for efficient order tracking and enables admin users to update the order status:
 ```.py
 CREATE TABLE IF NOT EXISTS orders(
     order_id INTEGER PRIMARY KEY AUTOINCREMENT,